CD PROJEKT RED - GWENT MASTERS – OFFICIAL RULES

 Frequency.
 Open Tournaments will take place once every two (2) months.
 Please see section 3.2 (Dates) for the dates of the Open Tournaments.

 Participant Qualification Criteria.
-A total of eight (8) spaces will be available to qualifying Participants in each Open Tournament, comprised of the top eight (8) Participants who accumulated the most Crown Points during the previous Pro Ladder Season (including Crown Points earned from Third Party Tournaments during that Pro Ladder Season but excluding any Crown Points earned for placing in top-200 of that Pro Ladder Season final leaderboard within this 2-month period).
+A total of eight (8) spaces will be available to qualifying Participants in each Open Tournament, comprised of the top eight (8) Participants who accumulated the most Crown Points during the previous Pro Ladder Season (including Crown Points earned from Third Party Tournaments during that Pro Ladder Season and Crown Points earned for placing in top-200 of that Pro Ladder Season final leaderboard within this 2-month period).
 E.g. If an Open Tournament is held in November, the invites will be the eight (8) Pro Ladder Participants with the highest total Crown Points earned for placing in top-200 in the September to October Pro Ladder Season plus any Crown Points awarded via Third Party Tournaments in that period.